Identifying and achieving the permanency objective

 Long-term out-of-home care will be the appropriate permanency objective where:

-A similar message needs to be given to carers, and they should be encouraged to consider how they will support reunification, and whether they will be able to offer ongoing care if family reunification cannot be achieved in a timely way.
+Carers should be encouraged to consider how they will support reunification and whether they will be able to offer ongoing care if family reunification cannot be achieved in a timely way.